aike/ksp_tester/README.txt

 (1) Compile the test script by Nil's KScript Editor(http://nilsliberg.se/ksp/).
 (2) Paste the compiled script to KONTAKT multi script window.
 (3) Load target library and open its script editor.
-(4) Paste the compiled TestReceiver script to the rightmost tab of the script editor.
+(4) Paste the compiled TestReceiver script to the rightmost tab of the target library's script editor.
 (5) Click start button.